redcanaryco/oxidebpf/README.md

 `oxidebpf` is a fully MIT licensed Rust library for managing eBPF programs.

-# Overview

-Motivation:
+## Motivation

-*  fully MIT licensed library that will
+The motivation behind `oxidebpf` is to create a fully MIT licensed Rust library for managing long-running eBPF programs that run in as many places as possible.
-*  run anywhere and
-*  spawn long running BPF programs,
-*  minimize dependencies,

-Goals:
+There are a number of fantastic libraries for interfacing with eBPF already, but they either have GPL dependencies, are not in Rust, or are primarily designed short-running programs.

+## Goals

+We want `oxidebpf` to meet the following goals.

-*  fully MIT licensed, no GPL dependencies
+*  Fully MIT licensed with no GPL dependencies.
-*  Pure Rust, or as much as possible
+*  Written in pure Rust, or as close to pure Rust as possible.
-*  Minimize dependencies, try to pull in as little as possible
+*  Minimal dependencies, pull in the bare minimum set of dependencies required to achieve our desired functionality.

 # Requirements